 Yes.
 Boards must either keep written minutes, or recorded minutes with a written summary.
-If boards chose to keep written minutes, they must include the date, time, and place of the meeting; the members recorded as either present or absent; the substance of all matters proposed, discussed, or decided; a record by individual member of votes taken; and any information that a board member specifically asks at the meeting to be included.
-Boards are not required to create a transcript of the meeting or to electronically record the meeting.
-But they may choose to keep a recording of the entire meeting instead of doing written minutes.
-For this option, a board must keep its minutes in a digital or analog recording format (e.g., via a cell phone, video, or tape recorder) and provide a written summary, which is required to include:
+If a board chooses to keep written minutes, those minutes must include:

+• The date, time, and place of the meeting;

+- The members recorded as either present or absent; - The substance of all matters proposed, discussed, or decided; - A record by individual member of votes taken; - If a recording of the meeting is available online, a link to the recording placed at the beginning of the minutes; and - Any information that a board member specifically asks at the meeting to have included.

+Boards are not required to create a transcript of or (except for remote meetings) to electronically record a meeting.
+But a board may choose to keep a recording of the entire meeting with a written summary instead of doing written minutes.
+If a board chooses to keep recorded minutes with a written summary, those minutes must include an audio or audiovisual recording of the meeting accompanied by a written summary, which must include: